dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 - **oauth_rich_list** - a list of rich authorization requests

-# Initiation Response JSON {#InitiationResponseJSON}
+# Interaction Response JSON {#InteractionResponseJSON}

-A non-normative example of an initiation response follows:
+A non-normative example of an Interaction Response follows:

     {
         "user": {